 Want to learn more about getting health insurance?

 Finding the right health insurance plan that meets your health needs and your budget can seem complicated but we’re here to help.

-Since the Affordable Care Act requires everyone to have health insurance or pay a tax penalty, it’s good to know your options so you can make the right choice during Open Enrollment, which is open from November 15, 2014 to February 15, 2015.
+Since the Affordable Care Act requires everyone to have health insurance or pay a tax penalty, it’s good to know your options so you can make the right choice during Open Enrollment, which started November 15, 2014 and ends February 15, 2015.

 The good news is that many Idahoans will qualify for some level of help in paying monthly insurance premiums. is where you search for insurance coverage, apply for the monthly tax credit and the financial help to cover some or all of your monthly premium cost.

 Click the links below.
 You’ll learn how works, why having coverage is important, what the costs are, and how you can choose the right plan and enroll.

 Health insurance can protect you and your family from the unexpected.

 Health insurance coverage can help keep you prepared for every situation, like a trip to the doctor for a sore throat, or the unexpected injury.

 Starting in 2014, you must be enrolled in a health insurance plan that meets basic minimum standards.
 If you aren’t, you may be required to pay a tax penalty.
 This penalty will be either 1% of your taxable income OR a flat dollar amount – whichever amount is greater.
 The flat dollar amount will increase every year you are without health insurance.
 It starts at $95 in 2014, $325 in 2015 and $695 in 2016.
 You won’t have to pay a penalty if you have very low income and coverage is unaffordable to you or for other reasons, including your religious beliefs.
 You will also be able to apply for a waiver asking not to pay an assessment if you don’t qualify automatically.
 More information can be found here: http://healthreform.kff.org/the-basics/requirement-to-buy-coverage-flowchart.aspx